-The strength of the cryptographic algorithms was not rated in the course of this evaluation (see BSIG Section 4, Para.
-3, Clause 2).
+The strength of the cryptographic algorithms was not rated in the course of the product certification (see BSIG Section 9, Para.
+4, Clause 2).
 But Cryptographic Functionalities with a security level of 80 bits or lower can no longer be regarded as secure against attacks with high attack potential without considering the application context.
-Therefore for these functionalities it shall be checked whether the related crypto operations are appropriate for the intended system.
+Therefore for these functions it shall be checked whether the related crypto operations are appropriate for the intended system.
 Some further hints and guidelines can be derived from the 'Technische Richtlinie BSI TR-02102' (www.bsi.bund.de).

-The Cryptographic Functionality: 2-key Triple DES (2TDES) provided by the TOE achieves a security level of maximum 80 Bits (in general context).
+The Cryptographic Functionalities 2-key Triple DES (3DES), RSA 1024 provided by the TOE achieves a security level of maximum 80 Bits (in general context).